 sudo apt autoremove --purge -y

-Remove KDE Configuration Files
+Remove KDE Plasma Configuration Files on Linux Mint

 The following commands permanently delete KDE Plasma configuration files, including customized panel layouts, widget settings, and application preferences.
 If you might reinstall Plasma later and want to keep your settings, skip this step.